 Do not install or operate the UPS system close to gas or electric heat sources.
 Keep the operating environment within the parameters stated in this document.

 Keep the surroundings of the UPS uncluttered, clean, and free from excess moisture.

-Obey all DANGER, CAUTION, and WARNING notices on the inside and outside of the equipment.
+Obey all DANGER, CAUTION, and WARNING notices on the equipment.

 2.1 Audience